 Hohenstein’s top priorities include full fair funding for Philadelphia schools, solutions to the drug crisis that make everyone in the community safer, and tax structures that are fair to working families and make corporations pay their fair share.
 He supports women’s rights and pay equality, a clean environment, sensible laws to curb gun violence, protecting workers and raising the minimum wage, and fair districts to provide everyone an equal voice in government.

-Hohenstein grew up in a union household, and lives just blocks away from his childhood home with his wife Brandi, and two daughters Emma and Maggie.
+Hohenstein grew up in a union household, and lives just blocks away from his childhood home with his wife Brandi.
+They have two children, Emma and Mars.
 His mother was a shop steward with AFSCME DC 47 and his father was a member of the Philadelphia Federation of Teachers.